 However, it is not really possible to hack your body's metabolism and drastically increase your body's ability to burn fat in a safe manner.
-Additionally, most of the research looking at fat burners is mixed or only suggests minimal weight loss benefits - increasing calorie burn around 50 calories per day or less (7,8,9).
+Additionally, most of the research looking at fat burners is mixed or only suggests minimal weight loss benefits - increasing calorie burn by around 50 calories per day or less (7,8,9).

 - Natural "fat-burning foods" like caffeine and green tea don't necessarily boost your metabolism, but they might support weight loss in other ways like reducing appetite and increasing energy levels.

-- Fat burning supplements are associated with serious side effects in some people like increased blood pressure, heart palpitations, anxiety, headaches, and dizziness (10,11,12,13,14,)
+- Fat-burning supplements are associated with serious side effects in some people like increased blood pressure, heart palpitations, anxiety, headaches, and dizziness (10,11,12,13,14,)

 - Other common issues include nausea, constipation, abdominal pain, and headache.

 Don't waste your time or your money on these supplements.
 They likely don't work and have also been linked to dangerous health issues.

 The HCG diet combines the use of calorie restriction and hormones - specifically human chorionic gonadotropin (HCG), a hormone produced by pregnant women that is thought to reduce appetite and increase metabolism.
 But this is not backed by research.

 The meal plan itself consists of only 500 to 800 calories a day with restricted fat and sugar intake.
 HCG diet plans typically recommend two meals a day consisting of lean protein and complex carbohydrates like fruit, veggies, and whole grains.

 There have not been any studies since the 1950’s that have shown this method to be effective for weight loss, and promising early studies have since been refuted and heavily criticized by the science community.